Find the mode of the data in the table below. Is the data unimoda... | Channels for Pearson+

 1

-Step 1: Understand the problem.
+Step 1: Understand the concept of mode.
 The mode is the value(s) that appear most frequently in a dataset.
-To determine if the data is unimodal, bimodal, or multimodal, we need to count the frequency of each value in the dataset.

-Step 3: Count the frequency of each value.
-For example, count how many times 10 appears, how many times 11 appears, and so on.
-Organize these counts in a frequency table.
+A dataset can be unimodal (one mode), bimodal (two modes), or multimodal (more than two modes).

+Step 2: Organize the data from the table into a frequency distribution.
+Count how many times each number appears in the dataset.
+For example, count the occurrences of 10, 11, 12, etc.

-Step 4: Identify the mode(s).
-The mode(s) are the value(s) with the highest frequency in the dataset.
-If there is one mode, the data is unimodal.
-If there are two modes, it is bimodal.
-If there are more than two modes, it is multimodal.
+Step 3: Identify the number(s) with the highest frequency.
+These are the modes of the dataset.
+If multiple numbers have the same highest frequency, the dataset is multimodal.

-Step 5: Based on the frequency counts, determine whether the data is unimodal, bimodal, or multimodal.
-Compare the frequencies to identify the number of modes and classify the data accordingly.
+Step 4: Determine whether the dataset is unimodal, bimodal, or multimodal based on the number of modes identified in the previous step.

+Step 5: Conclude the analysis by stating the mode(s) and the modality of the dataset (unimodal, bimodal, or multimodal).

 Related Videos